johnfelipe/vector-tiles/src/pages/reference/enterprise-boundaries-v2.md

 #### <!--area--> `worldview` _text_

 The vector tiles contain multiple versions of some boundaries, each with a `worldview` value indicating the intended audience.
-It is important to apply a worldview filter to all of your `admin` style layers, otherwise your map will show conflicting and overlapping boundary lines.
+It is important to apply a worldview filter to all your `admin` style layers, otherwise your map will show conflicting and overlapping boundary lines.
 The filter should always include both `all` and one of the region-specific values.

 | Value | Description |
 |---|---|